citelao/nomofomo/README.md

 # nomofomo
-Because other people want to hang out with you
+Because other people want to hang out with you.